-If you wanted to raise an action of passing off, the three elements that you must prove are 1) that you own goodwill or reputation in the mark 2) that the infringer's activities are likely to, or are causing, misrepresentation leading to confusion on the part of the public (i.e. that the goods/services are associated with yours) 3) that damage has been, or is likely to be caused, for example, a loss of profits.
+If you wanted to bring an action for passing off, the three elements that you must prove are 1) that you own goodwill or reputation in the mark 2) that the infringer's activities are likely to, or are causing, misrepresentation leading to confusion on the part of the public (i.e. that the goods/services are associated with yours) 3) that damage has been, or is likely to be caused, for example, a loss of sales.

 If you can prove passing off, remedies include: